ch-stark/gatekeepermutationplacement/example.md

 status:
   scores:
     # We provide a dummy value of 8.
-    # After applying, if you 'kubectl get', this should become 88.
+    # After applying, if you run 'kubectl get', this should become 88.
     - name: free-capacity
       value: 8
   validUntil: "2024-12-31T10:00:00Z"
-4. How to Run
-Start the Python Server:

-Bash

-python3 server.py
-(Ensure this is reachable by Gatekeeper inside the cluster via the URL defined in the Provider YAML).

-Apply Gatekeeper Config:

-Bash

-kubectl apply -f gatekeeper-config.yaml
-Apply Test Object:

-Bash

-kubectl apply -f test-score.yaml
-Verify Mutation:

-Bash

-kubectl get addonplacementscore gpu-usage-score -n cluster1 -o yaml You should see value: 88 in the output.
+Next Step: Would you like me to explain how to generate the caBundle for the Provider YAML?